Stephen Murray (actor): Background and education

-A member of Clan Murray headed by the Duke of Atholl, he was born in Partney, Lincolnshire, the son of the Reverend Charles Murray, Rector of Kirby Knowle, North Riding of Yorkshire, and Mabel (née Umfreville).
+A member of Clan Murray headed by the Duke of Atholl, he was born in Partney, Lincolnshire], the son of the Reverend Charles Murray, Rector of Kirby Knowle, North Riding of Yorkshire, and Mabel (née Umfreville).
 He was the great-grandson of the Right Reverend George Murray, Bishop of Rochester, while the diplomat Sir Ralph Murray was his elder brother.
 He was educated at Brentwood School, Essex and the Royal Academy of Dramatic Art, London.
 He was also the great-uncle of the comedian Al Murray.

 Acting career

 Murray found his greatest fame as the new Number 1, later promoted to Lieutenant Commander in The Navy Lark on BBC Radio.
 His film debut was as the second police officer who interrupts an amorous Eliza and Freddy (Wendy Hiller and David Tree) in Pygmalion (1938).
 He was Gladstone to John Gielgud's Disraeli in The Prime Minister in 1941.
 He played Dr. Stephan Petrovitch in the 1943 Ealing war film Undercover.
 Among his other larger film roles were Uncle Henry in London Belongs to Me (1948, heavily made-up to look several decades older) and the lead in Terence Fisher's Four Sided Triangle (1953).
 He once again appeared under heavy make-up as the elderly Dr Manette in A Tale of Two Cities (1958).

 Murray made his stage debut at Stratford-upon-Avon in 1933, and he played such parts as Seyton in Macbeth, among smaller roles.
 He later did seasons at the Malvern Festival and at the Birmingham Repertory Theatre, where he played Hamlet.
 He worked at the Old Vic in London with Laurence Olivier and Tyrone Guthrie.
 He also played at the Open Air Theatre in Regent's Park, and in the West End.
 At the Westminster Theatre in 1940 he portrayed the title character in John Drinkwater's Abraham Lincoln.
 He was in many of the plays of George Bernard Shaw, and he did later engagements at the Mermaid Theatre in London and at Stratford, Ontario, Canada.
-On television he played in such prorammes as Dr. Finlay's Casebook, and had a leading role as Svengali.
+On television he played in such programmes as Dr. Finlay's Casebook, and had a leading role as Svengali.
 In 1952 he returned to the Old Vic to play King Lear, and toured Europe in that production.
 Several years later he also played Lear on radio.